 The statue of Thich Quang Duc

-The building itself is not a spectacular architectural construction, but it is nice to drop by to get a closer look at Vietnamese Buddhism practices and its role in our path to peace and liberation.
+The building itself is not a spectacular architectural construction, but it is nice to drop by to get a closer look at Vietnamese Buddhism practices and their role in our path to peace and liberation.
 Remember to dress appropriately if you wish to pay a visit at 89 Ba Huyen Thanh Quan, District 3.
-If time allows, spare 15 minutes at Thich Quang Duc Monument (corner of Cach Mang Thang 8 Street and Nguyen Dinh Chieu Street) which is 900 meters away to pay tribute to the great humanitarian.
+If time allows, spare 15 minutes at Thich Quang Duc Monument (corner of Cach Mang Thang 8 Street and Nguyen Dinh Chieu Street), which is 900 meters away, to pay tribute to the great humanitarian.

 A moment immortalized by a Dutch photographer and the roof in present days